paul-kh/block-posts-rest-api/README.md

 # Description about the App

-This RESTful API server provides API endpoints for creating a block poster app with some fundamental features as follows:
+This RESTful API server provides API endpoints for creating a blog poster app with some fundamental features as follows:

 - User singup and authentication
 - User authorization for performing some actions, such as editing post, deleting post, and accessing some specific routes.